AustinArrington87/BitCorn/README.md

 * *Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.
 It helps developers when building smart contracts and dApps locally before deploying to the live chain.*
 * *choose ❯ Create an empty hardhat.config.js*

+$ npm install @openzeppelin/contracts

+* *@openzeppelin/contracts/token/ERC721/ERC721.sol contains the implementation of the ERC-721 standard, which our NFT smart contract will inherit.
+(To be a valid NFT, your smart contract must implement all the methods of the ERC-721 standard.)*